The corrupted ghost of a mountain hiking woman.

 She is very wicked, and seldom plays fair.
 Playing mind games with people is like second nature to her.
 She feels no remorse for killing people, instead she laughs and enjoys watching her victims attempt to stay alive as long as they can.
 Although her bloodlust is not that strong, she still deeply enjoys scaring people or causing them to feel awkward or scared.

-Surprisingly, she has kept herself up to date with society and technology over the past 100 years.
-She has read newspapers, listened to the radio, watched TV and has dabbled with computers and the internet.
-She has also updated her clothing slightly over the years making it appear a little more modern.
+Due to her curiosity, she has kept herself up to date with society and technology.
+Louise reads newspapers, listens to the radio, watches TV and has dabbled with computers and the internet.
+She has even updated her clothing sense to match today’s fashion for whenever she needs to go outside and blend in.

 •Interests/hobbies: